I am indebted to

 already always listening.

-to be true constitute my already always listening.
-When a
+constitute my already always listening.
+When a situation, event,

-boilerplate and bolted onto concrete.
-I already know how
+bolted onto concrete.
+I already know how things will go

 It's not possible to listen the situation, event, circumstance, or

-certainties, positions, beliefs, concepts, and what I already know to
+assigned meaning, certainties, positions, beliefs, concepts, and what I

-be true.
+already know to be true.
 I hear it before anything else.
-Werner Erhard calls it the
+Werner Erhard

-already always listening.
+calls it the already always listening.
 It's inflexible.
-It's uncreative.
-It's on
+It's

-automatic.
-It drowns out newness, generosity, and possibility.
+uncreative.
+It's on automatic.
+It drowns out newness,

-call is going to go, even before I press 0-1-1 to start international
+the call is going to go, even before I press 0-1-1 to start

-dialing.
-Then, no matter what we talk about, nothing fresh, nothing
+international dialing.
+Then, no matter what we talk about, nothing

-intimate ever comes forth.
-The ambience for the call is
+fresh, nothing intimate ever comes forth.
+The ambience for

-predetermined.
-Whatever happens on the call can only show up in a
+the call is predetermined.
+Whatever happens on the call can only show

 my mother